fommil/fpmortals/manuscript/complete.md

 1. The `Future` is broke, don't go there.
 2. Manage stack safety with a `Trampoline`.
-3. The Monad Transformer Library (MTL) abstracts over common effects.
+3. The Monad Transformer Library (MTL) abstracts over common effects with typeclasses.
 4. Monad Transformers provide default implementations of the MTL.
 5.  `Free` data structures let us analyse, optimise and easily test our programs.
-6.  `IO` gives us the ability to implement algebras as effects on the outside world and interact with legacy systems.
+6.  `IO` gives us the ability to implement algebras as effects on the world.
-7.  `IO` can perform effects in parallel and provides a high performance implementation of the MTL.
+7.  `IO` can perform effects in parallel and is a high performance backbone for any application.

 # Typeclass Derivation